knowledgecode/date-and-time/README.md

 ## Why

-Nowadays, JS modules have become huge, complex, and have many dependencies.
-We think it makes sense to try to keep each module simple and small.
-Especially for modules that are at the bottom of the dependency chain, such as those dealing with date and time.
+Nowadays, JS modules have become larger, more complex, and dependent on many other modules.
+It is important to strive for simplicity and smallness, especially for modules that are at the bottom of the dependency chain, such as those that handle date and time.

 ## Features